-- (e) An installation placed in service on or after May 14, 1992 is subject to the following: - (1) impermeable liners or double bottoms that are chemically resistant to damage by the product being stored in the tank must be installed under all tanks, except for tanks containing viscous products exceeding 400 SUS (Saybolt Universal System) at storage temperatures; and - (2) drains and other penetrations through secondary containment areas must be minimized consistent with facility operational requirements. - (f) At an installation placed in service before May 14, 1992, in the event of a known or suspected discharge, the department may require installation of monitoring wells to detect oil or other hazardous substances in the groundwater if the local geology and groundwater conditions allow installation of monitoring wells and if monitoring wells will not substantially increase the risk of contaminating groundwater. - (g) The owner or operator of rail tank car and tank truck loading areas and permanent unloading areas must ensure that those loading and unloading areas - (1) have a secondary containment system designed to contain the maximum capacity of any single compartment of the tank car or tank truck, including containment curbing and a trenching system or drains with drainage to a collection tank or device designed to handle a discharge; - (2) are paved, surfaced, or lined with sufficiently impermeable materials; - (3) are maintained free of debris, vegetation, excessive accumulated water or other materials or conditions that might interfere with the effectiveness of the system; - (4) have warning lights, warning signs, or a physical barrier system to prevent premature vehicular movement; and - (5) are visually inspected before any transfer operation or at least monthly. - (h) Shop-fabricated aboveground oil storage tanks of a vaulted, self-diked, or double-walled design meeting the requirements of 18 AAC 75.066(c), (d), or (e) are not required to be placed within bermed, lined, secondary containment areas if those tanks are equipped with catchments that positively hold any fuel overflow due to tank overfill or divert it into an integral secondary containment area.
+(e) An installation placed in service on or after May 14, 1992 is subject to the following:

+(1) impermeable liners or double bottoms that are chemically resistant to damage by the product being stored in the tank must be installed under all tanks, except for tanks containing viscous products exceeding 400 SUS (Saybolt Universal System) at storage temperatures; and

+(2) drains and other penetrations through secondary containment areas must be minimized consistent with facility operational requirements.

+(f) At an installation placed in service before May 14, 1992, in the event of a known or suspected discharge, the department may require installation of monitoring wells to detect oil or other hazardous substances in the groundwater if the local geology and groundwater conditions allow installation of monitoring wells and if monitoring wells will not substantially increase the risk of contaminating groundwater.

-(i) In this section, "failsafe" means designed such that the equipment defaults to a closed condition in the event of an equipment failure.
+(g) The owner or operator of rail tank car and tank truck loading areas and permanent unloading areas must ensure that those loading and unloading areas

+(1) have a secondary containment system designed to contain the maximum capacity of any single compartment of the tank car or tank truck, including containment curbing and a trenching system or drains with drainage to a collection tank or device designed to handle a discharge;

+(2) are paved, surfaced, or lined with sufficiently impermeable materials;

+(3) are maintained free of debris, vegetation, excessive accumulated water or other materials or conditions that might interfere with the effectiveness of the system;

+(4) have warning lights, warning signs, or a physical barrier system to prevent premature vehicular movement; and

+(5) are visually inspected before any transfer operation or at least monthly.

+(h) Shop-fabricated aboveground oil storage tanks of a vaulted, self-diked, or doublewalled design meeting the requirements of 18 AAC 75.066(c), (d), or (e) are not required to be placed within bermed, lined, secondary containment areas if those tanks are equipped with catchments that positively hold any fuel overflow due to tank overfill or divert it into an integral secondary containment area.

+(i) Repealed 2/5/2023.
 (Eff.
-5/14/92, Register 122; am 12/30/2006, Register 180)
+5/14/92, Register 122; am 12/30/2006, Register 180; am 2/5/2023, Register 245)